fiofury1/django-skeleton-docker/README.md

      - Uses pytest-dotenv to read environment variables into TEST environment.
      - Uses Selenium and ChromeDriver for functional/integration testing.
           - Does not include a ChromeDriver in source code.
 You will need to install ChromeDriver into your environment(s).
-     - Includes pytest-cov (i.e. "Coverage")
+     - Includes pytest-cov (i.e. "Coverage").
+Provided .coveragerc file includes files/folders to ignore from coverage report.
      - Test file/folder structure
           - Project level tests to be included in the project level 'tests' folder (i.e. '<project_name>/tests/').